-The Trustees aim to have enough money in the Safeway Pension Scheme to pay pensions and other benefits to members.
+The Trustee aims to have enough money in the Safeway Pension Scheme to pay pensions and other benefits to members.
 With the current funding level at over 100% your benefits are expected to be paid in full when they become due.

-The actuary (the person who does these calculations) also works out how much money the Scheme would need if the Scheme was wound up and the Trustees secured members' benefits by buying an insurance policy - this is called a buy-out.
+The actuary (the person who does these calculations) also works out how much money the Scheme would need if the Scheme was wound up and the Trustee secured members' benefits by buying an insurance policy - this is called a buy-out.

-It's important to work out the Scheme's fundling level on this basis so that the Trustees can feel confident about the future funding of members' benefits under all circumstances.
+It's important to work out the Scheme's fundling level on this basis so that the Trustee can feel confident about the future funding of members' benefits under all circumstances.

 Securing benefits in this way is expensive because the insurance company pays members' benefits in full in exchange for a one-off payment.
 This is because insurance companies have to invest in 'low risk' assets with low future investment returns and they also have to hold reserves to demonstrate they have enough money to pay out the benefits.
+The funding level on this solvency basis for the Scheme at the full valuation in 2022 was 90% - so that means that at that date there wasn't enough money in the Scheme to buy everyone's benefits if the Scheme had to do that through an insurance company.